aaronbloomfield/pdr/tutorials/01-intro-unix/index.md

 To load up the editor:

 - In Linux (via VirtualBox, or in FreeBSD, Solaris, etc.): Log in (presumably to the X-Windows interface), and load up `emacs`.
-How you load that up is dependent on your version of Linux -- the easy way is to load up a command shell, or terminal, (which you will need anyway), and enter `emacs &` (note the ampersand ('&') at the end, this tells the command shell to start the `emacs` process in the background, which means you can continue to use the command shell and do not have to wait until emacs is closed).
+How you load that up is dependent on your version of Linux -- the easy way is to load up a command shell, or *terminal*, (which you will need anyway), and enter `emacs &` (note the ampersand ('&') at the end, this tells the command shell to start the `emacs` process in the background, which means you can continue to use the command shell and do not have to wait until emacs is closed).
+To use emacs within your command shell, enter `emacs -nw` (note the `-nw` means no-window, and also note we don't put an `&` here).
 - Through SecureCRT to the departmental machines: log in as above.
 A few notes: when you load up the editor, enter `emacs helloworld.cpp` -- note that you are not loading the GUI (as this is a text-based terminal you are using), and you are not using an ampersand (`&`).
 When you have to switch back to using the shell, you will need to exit Emacs (`C-x C-c` -- see below), run the command, and then re-start Emacs.

 You should now have emacs loaded and running -- if not, then something is wrong.
 If you are using the VirtualBox image, it will look like the following.
 Other systems will look similar.